 Why today is the best time to outrank Google

 The last few weeks I tried to understand how Google works.
 I came to the realization that it's essential to know how you can attract free traffic to your website as a startup founder.
-For instance, I run a site for learning Japanese with small tools like a converter from hiragana to romaji and the site doesn't rank for almost any search terms on Google.
+For instance, I run a site for hotels and the site doesn't yet rank for almost any search terms on Google.
 At best, Google sends 1-3 visitors a day.
-This makes Nimonikku unsustainable.
+This makes it unsustainable.
 Hence, I needed to act.
 After reading up on the most popular SEO sites like Moz or Ahrefs on how to rank better, later even reporting a private backlink network, and ranking on the first page of Google, I slowly started to understand how Google's search engine works.
 Easy, right?
-Note, this is probably the epitome of me thinking big even though I hadn't read this book at the time of writing this post.
+(Note, this is probably the epitome of me thinking big even though I hadn't read this book at the time of writing this post.)

 ¶How does a Search Engine's Algorithm work